Python3pkg/MyRPC/doc/generators.rst

 .. code-block:: py

-   from MyService.Types import UserInfo, SizeTooLarge
+   from TopPackage.SubPackage.Types import UserInfo, SizeTooLarge

    obj = UserInfo()
    exc = SizeTooLarge()

 ..
-FIXME: ref to myrpcgen tool doc
+FIXME: Ref to myrpcgen tool doc.

 Depending on *-f* option of myrpcgen, fields can be accessed as shown
 here: